In this article

 Skills and abilities

-- Those skills which candidates must be able to demonstrate.
+- Those skills that candidates must be able to demonstrate.

-- Skills may be technical, organizational, creative or communicative or a mixture of these.
+- Skills may be technical, organisational, creative or communicative or a mixture of these.

 - How skills apply to specific parts of the job description.